Find new sponsors. Do more for existing partners. Get on track.

 Sponsorship advice and opportunities straight to your inbox

 The Sponsorship Bootcamp is designed to teach you the basics of searching for sponsorship.
 If you’re new to the search, this is the best place to start.
-It’s a beginner’s email course that will take you through defining your offering, researching potential sponsors, writing the pitch and following up.
+It’s an affordable course that will take you through defining your offering, researching potential sponsors, writing the pitch and following up.
 Sign up here.

 If you’re struggling to write a pitch email to a potential sponsor, these email templates will help.
 They’ll take you through a number of emails designed to get the attention of a sponsor, keep them interested, follow up and close the deal.
 All you have to do is copy and paste.
 Find out more here.

-For driver serious about taking their career to the next level, I offer sponsorship coaching, media training and mentoring.
+For drivers serious about taking their career to the next level, I offer sponsorship coaching, media training and mentoring.
 These are tailored to you and each session is different based on your needs.

-Whether you are looking to move from karting to cars, need to take the next step up the ladder, or have been offered a unique opportunity that you need to raise funds for, coaching can help.
+Whether you are looking to move from karting to cars, need to take the next step up the ladder, or have been offered a unique opportunity that you need to raise funds for, coaching can help bring in the right kind of audience, contacts and cash.

-I also offer media training sessions, ongoing text and email support, proposal reviews and sponsorship pack design.
+I also offer media training sessions, ongoing text and email support, proposal reviews, website development, and sponsorship pack design.

 How do I know what I can offer a sponsor?